We’re not used to seeing the term waterproof when reviewing audio devices.

 This is invaluable if you’re suffering from some outer or middle ear problems.
 And since it leaves your ears unplugged, it also gives you more spatial awareness.

-It’s not like we’re used to hearing interesting things while underwater, but having that sensation removed completely can be unnerving, and bone-conduction headphones help with that.
+It’s not as if we’re accustomed to hearing fascinating stuff underwater, but losing that feeling entirely can be unsettling, and bone-conduction headphones assist with that.

 The Sonar clips onto swimming goggles, so much like the Stream 2 it cannot be used without goggles.
 It comes with 8GB of internal storage and also supports Bluetooth and iTunes.